XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 ```
 6. Change the seed to your own seed.
 You can get a testnet account from [here](https://xrpl.org/xrp-test-net-faucet.html).

-### Step 2: Running the App

-In this step, we will set up the vite bundler to run the application.
-We've used Vite to bundle the app, if you're unfamiliar with Vite, you can check out the [Vite documentation](https://vitejs.dev/guide/) to learn more.
+7. Create a new file named `vite.config.js` if not present already in the root directory of the project.

-1. To set up vite bundler, copy the code written below to the vite.config.js file. xrpl.js requires some configuration to run with the vite bundler.
+8. Set up vite bundler, copy the code written below to the `vite.config.js` file.

+{{ include_code("_code-samples/build-a-wallet/js/vite.config.js", language="js") }}

+xrpl.js requires some configuration to run with the vite bundler.
 You can find the configuration in the code below or you can check out the [xrpl.js documentation](https://github.com/XRPLF/xrpl.js/blob/main/UNIQUE_SETUPS.md#using-xrpljs-with-vite-react).

-{{ include_code("_code-samples/build-a-wallet/js/vite.config.js", language="js") }}

-2. Add script to package.json
+1. Add script to `package.json`

-In your package.json file, add:
+In your `package.json` file, add:

 ```json
 "scripts": {